 Another fun festival that’s held throughout Scotland in winter is Burn’s Night which is staged annually on the anniversary of the bard’s birth on the 25th of January.
 This event sees Scots across the country celebrate the life and works of the national poet with a night of singing, dancing, eating, drinking, and recitals of Robert Burn’s poetry.

 There’s a formal order of events that is usually followed with a piper ushering in a haggis, a speech, poetry recitals and several toasts, all accompanied by copious amounts of whisky.
 It’s a wonderful event and it’s definitely worth getting tickets if you’re in Scotland at the end of January.

 See the Aurora Borealis

 Who needs to pack a suitcase and travel to Iceland when you can see the spectacular light show of the Aurora Borealis right from the comfort of our very own Scotland?

-There are a few meteorological reports about solar activity online but they’re quite difficult to understand, so thankfully aurora.service.eu has put together a great all-in-one forecast page with constantly updated data.
+There are a few meteorological reports about solar activity online but they’re quite difficult to understand, so thankfully Aurora Watch UK has put together a great all-in-one forecast page with constantly updated data.

-There are two more major factors that determine how well you see the aurora which are the amount of light pollution in the area and the quality of your night vision.
-It’s not really possible to do much about your night vision especially once you’re over 40 as your eyes naturally lose their ability to process light the older you get, but you can make up for it with a good camera and lens on a tripod.
+Two major factors that determine how well you see the aurora, which is the amount of light pollution in the area and the quality of your night vision.
+With regards to the latter, you can easily substitute poor eyesight with a good camera and lens on a tripod.